Compensation is long overdue

 But nearly all of these brands have failed to make a significant enough contribution and we are calling on them to increase their donations immediately.

-N Brown Group, VF Corporation and The Gap have also made contributions as brands who source from Bangladesh, but had not had a sourcing relationship with Rana Plaza.
+N Brown Group, VF Corporation, Hudson Bay Company, Next and The Gap have also made contributions as brands who source from Bangladesh, but had not had a sourcing relationship with Rana Plaza.

-Benetton is the last major international brand with undeniable links to the factory, which continues to refuse to contribute even a single penny in compensation.
+Benetton is the last major international brand with undeniable links to the factory, which contributed 1.1 million, not nearly sufficient.
+Read more about their contribution here.

 There is irrefutable evidence exposing their direct link to Rana Plaza – photographs of the Benetton label in the building rubble, and documentation of order forms from the New Wave Factory in the Rana Plaza building.
 Following initial denials from the company in regard to their link to Rana Plaza, they have now publicly acknowledged that New Wave Style was a supplier for Benetton.